Women's cycle phases in Ayurveda

 Nutrition:

-In the 1st phase of the cycle, it is important to choose a diet that balances the heavy, cold and damp properties of Kapha:
+In the 1st cycle phase, it is important to choose a diet that balances the heavy, cold and damp characteristics of Kapha:

 1. Warm, light and dry foods: steamed vegetables, legumes, quinoa and barley.
 Lots of green vegetables such as broccoli, spinach and chard are recommended.
-Cruciferous vegetables such as broccoli, kohlrabi and carrots in particular support estrogen dominance in the first phase of the cycle, which can be responsible for the following symptoms such as heavy bleeding, water retention, PMS, irregular cycles, irritability, mood swings and weight gain.
+Cruciferous vegetables such as broccoli, kohlrabi and carrots in particular help with estrogen dominance in the first phase of the cycle, which can be responsible for the following symptoms such as heavy bleeding, water retention, PMS, irregular cycles, irritability, mood swings and weight gain.

 2. Hot, bitter and tart-spicy flavors: ginger and pepper, bitter leafy vegetables and tart-spicy herbs.